-Neighborhoods like Behind the P, Bunche Park, Carol City, and the Norland area, which consists of Norwood and Cloverleaf, are the main sections that are in the city limits of Miami Gardens.
+Neighborhoods like Behind the P, Bunche Park, Carol City, and the Norland area, which consists of Norwood and Cloverleaf, are the main sections that are within the city limits of Miami Gardens.

-Before Miami Gardens, many neighborhoods had their own reputation, like Carol City with the Matchbox Projects or Opa-Locka’s Behind the P neighborhood, together with a few other communities and apartments.
+Before Miami Gardens, many neighborhoods had their own reputation like Carol City and the Matchbox Projects or Opa-Locka’s Behind the P neighborhood, together with a few other communities and apartments.

-Miami Gardens has 75% of its population living in the black community, making it one of the country’s largest cities that has a predominantly black population.
+Miami Gardens has 75% of its population living in Miami’s black community, making it one of the country’s largest cities that has a predominantly black population.

 Miami Gardens was officially created during the early 2000s as an attempt to make the community an all-black middle-class neighborhood, but only a little has changed since the merger of Carol City and Miami Gardens.